aka The Pirates! In an Adventure With Scientists

 The Pirates!
 Band of Misfits was the fifth feature-length film from England’s Aardman Animations.
 Aardman was founded in 1976 by Peter Lord and David Sproxton.
 They gained a name in the 1980s with their delightful Claymation animated works, including the Wallace and Gromit shorts A Grand Day Out (1989), The Wrong Trousers (1993) and A Close Shave (1995), and other works like Creature Comforts (1990) and Shaun the Sheep (2007– ).
 Aardman expanded out onto cinema screens in the 00s with the feature-length films Chicken Run (2000) and Wallace & Gromit in The Curse of the Were-Rabbit (2005).
 Starting with Flushed Away (2006) and continuing with Arthur Christmas (2011), Aardman sacrificed Claymation for standard less time-consuming computer-drawn animation.
 The Pirates!
 Band of Misfits is a mixture of both Aardman’s staple Claymation and CGI animation, courtesy of their partnership with Sony Pictures Animation, the makers of Open Season (2006), Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).
-They did subsequently make a return to Claymation with Shaun the Sheep Movie (2015) and Early Man (2018).
+They did subsequently make a return to Claymation with Shaun the Sheep Movie (2015), Early Man (2018) and Farmageddon (2019).

 The Pirates!
 Band of Misfits is based on The Pirates!
 In an Adventure With Scientists (2004) by Gideon Defoe.
 Defoe has written four other books in The Pirates! series, which take his pirate crew – known only as The Pirate Captain, The Pirate With a Scarf, The Pirate with Gout and so on, up against other 19th Century historical and fictional characters, including Karl Marx, Napoleon Bonaparte and Captain Ahab of Moby Dick (1856) fame.
 Gideon Defoe also writes the screenplay for the film.